yuchenwang3/yuchenwang3/README.md

 - 🌟 I'm deeply fascinated by Large Language Models.

-- 🌱 I'm currently in the midst of seeking a Research Assistant (RA) position.

 - 📫 For more about me, please visit my [personal website](https://wangyuchen333.github.io/).

 <picture>